-The build-up of the galaxy population in our models is illustrated in Fig. 6 which shows the rest frame far-UV (1500 Å) luminosity functions at z=7,8,9,10 in CDM and the $L_6=(8,12,700)$ models.
-As noted in Hou15, in CDM the EvoFb feedback model predicts luminosity functions that are in good agreement with the data at all redshifts.
-EvoFb underpredicts the abundance of the brightest galaxies $(M{\rm AB}(1500 \mbox{Å}) < -21)$ for all dark matter models compared to the observations.
+compared to the observations.
 For these galaxies, however, the data include many upper limits.
-Furthermore, these rare luminous galaxies are not the dominant sources of ionising photons (c.f.
-Fig. 5), so we do not expect the underprediction from the Hou15 model to impact our conclusions significantly for the redshift of reionisation in this paper.
-For $L_6=(12,700)$, the models also underpredict the abundance of galaxies fainter than $M{\rm AB}(1500{\rm \AA})\sim -20$ galaxies at z=9 and z=10.
-Reducing the strength of SNfb at z>8 slightly can bring these models into agreement with the data without spoiling the agreement at z=0.
+Furthermore, these rare luminous galaxies are not the dominant sources of ionizing photons (cf. Fig. 5), so we do not expect the underprediction from the Hou16 model to impact our conclusions significantly for the redshift of reionization in this paper.
+For $L_6 = (12, 700)$, the models also underpredict the abundance of galaxies fainter than $M{AB}(1500\text{\AA}) \sim -20$ galaxies at z = 9 and 10.
+Reducing the strength of SNfb at z > 8 slightly can bring these models into agreement with the data without spoiling the agreement at z = 0.

-An interesting feature of Fig. 6 is that while the $L_6=(8,12,700)$ sterile neutrino models produce fewer galaxies fainter than $M{\rm AB}(1500\text{\AA})\sim -20$ at z=10, all three models catch up with CDM by z=7, roughly the time by which 50% hydrogen reionisation has occurred.
+An interesting feature of Fig. 6 is that while the $L_6 = (8, 12, 700)$ sterile neutrino models produce fewer galaxies fainter than $M{AB}(1500\text{\AA}) \sim -20$ at z = 10, all three models catch up with CDM by z = 7, roughly the time by which 50 per cent hydrogen reionization has occurred.
 The build-up of the high redshift galaxies therefore proceeds more rapidly in the sterile neutrino cosmologies than in CDM.
-This is consistent with the behaviour of the rate of ionising photon production seen in Section 4.2, where the slope of $\log{(n{\gamma}/n{\rm H})}$ was shown to be steeper for sterile neutrino models compared to CDM.
+This is consistent with the behaviour of the rate of ionizing photon production seen in Section 4.2, where the slope of log $(n{\gamma}/n{\rm H})$ was shown to be steeper for sterile neutrino models compared to CDM.

 The reason for the differing rates of galaxy formation at high redshift in the different models can be understood as follows.
 Due to the lack of progenitors below the cut-off mass scale, WDM haloes build up via roughly equal-mass mergers of intermediate mass haloes.
-Near the free streaming scale, the growth rate of haloes is therefore more rapid in WDM than in CDM (see, e.g. Ludlow et al. 2016).
+Near the free streaming scale, the growth rate of haloes is therefore more rapid in WDM than in CDM (see e.g. Ludlow et al. 2016).
 This is why soon after the formation of the first galaxies the rate of galaxy formation in sterile neutrino models 'catches up' with the corresponding rate in CDM.
 This rapid early evolution, reflected for example in the UV luminosity function, is a generic prediction of WDM, independently of the details of the galaxy formation model.

-4.4 Satellites of the Milky Way
+4.4 Satellites of the milky way

-The Milky Way satellite luminosity function has been used to set limits on the warm dark matter particle mass: if the power spectrum cut-off occurs on too large a scale, too few haloes form to account for the observed number of satellites (Macciò & Fontanot 2010; Polisensky & Ricotti 2011; Lovell et al. 2012; Nierenberg et al. 2013; Kennedy et al. 2014).
+The Milky Way satellite luminosity function has been used to set limits on the WDM particle mass: if the power spectrum cut-off occurs on too large a scale, too few haloes form to account for the observed number of satellites (Macciò & Fontanot 2010; Polisensky & Ricotti 2011; Lovell et al. 2012; Nierenberg et al. 2013; Kennedy et al. 2014).
 These studies considered non-resonantly produced thermal relics (but see Schneider 2016).
-Lovell et al. (2015) considered sterile neutrino models, similar to ours, with different particle masses and values of L_6 and an earlier version of GALFORM (Gonzalez-Perez et al. 2014).
+Lovell et al. (2016) considered sterile neutrino models, similar to ours, with different particle masses and values of L_6 and an earlier version of GALFORM (Gonzalez-Perez et al. 2014).
 There are degeneracies between the shape of the WDM power spectrum and some of the parameters of the galaxy formation model, particularly, of course, the strength of SNfb (see Kennedy et al. 2014 for a discussion).
 These degeneracies are mitigated in our case by considering a variety of observational constraints involving a range of halo masses and redshifts.